Blue Hands and Feet in Lyme Disease: Why They Turn Cold and Change Color

 At other times, uneven dilation can produce a mottled or marbled appearance of the skin.

-These patterns reflect broader persistent Lyme disease mechanisms.
+These vascular and autonomic changes may reflect broader persistent Lyme disease mechanisms.

 How Patients Describe These Symptoms